thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 iOS 7 introduced the `NSURLSession` class, which is an object that handles groups of HTTP requests.
 Each API request we make in a NSURLSession is encapsulated in a `NSURLSessionTask`, which executes the request asynchronously and notifies you of completion by executing a block or by calling a method on its delegate.

-There are three different types of `NSURLSession` objects, including one that allows your app to continue downloading data even if your app is in the background.
+There are three different types of `NSURLSession` objects, including one that allows your app to continue downloading data even if the app is in the background.
 The type of a session is determined by its `sessionConfiguration`, but for simple API requests we only need to use the default session type.

-Declare a session property and a static app secret string above your `@implementation` inside of `HUMRailsClient.m`.
+Declare a session property and a static app secret string above your `@implementation` inside `HUMRailsClient.m`.

 	// HUMRailsClient.m